mduchoslav/Evomics_Intro_to_R/Evomics_2025_R_ggplot_solution.md

 # R tutorial for Workshop on Genomics in Cesky Krumlov
 ## Janina Rinke, Kartik Singhal, Luis Chica, Milos Duchoslav
 ### January 2025
+This is a copy of ".rmd" file adjusted for better viewing on GitHub.

 ### 1 Introduction